Title

 NCIP Administrative Order No. 01-15 establishes rules and regulations for the recognition and protection of Indigenous Peoples' rights to ancestral lands in the Philippines, allowing individual members of Indigenous Cultural Communities/Indigenous Peoples to secure title to their ancestral lands within certain limitations and procedures.

-The policy of the State is to recognize and promote the rights of Indigenous Cultural Communities/Indigenous Peoples (ICCs/IPs), particularly the right of ownership of ancestral lands regarded as their private property by custom and long association.
+It is the policy of the State to recognize and promote the rights of ICCs/IPs, particularly their right of ownership of ancestral lands regarded by custom and long association as their own private property, within the framework of national unity and development.

-Individual members of ICCs/IPs have the option to secure land title under Commonwealth Act 141 (Public Land Act), as amended.
+It states that individual members have an optional right to secure title under Commonwealth Act 141, as amended.

-Traditional Agreements refer to recognized practices or arrangements in ICCs/IPs governing use, access, control, and management of lands and resources in ancestral domains, which are binding due to their reliability and long practice.
+They are recognized practices/arrangements of ICCs/IPs governing use, access, control, and management of lands and resources in ancestral domains, binding to all members due to their reliability and effectiveness for a long period of time.

-They apply to individually-owned ancestral lands continuously possessed and occupied by individual ICC/IP members or their predecessors-in-interest since time immemorial.
+It applies to individually-owned ancestral lands continuously possessed and occupied by individual ICC/IP members (by themselves or predecessors-in-interest) in the concept of owner since time immemorial.
+The total area covered must not exceed an aggregate of four (4) hectares per ICC/IP applicant.

-The Order takes effect fifteen (15) days after registration with the Office of the National Administrative Register and publication in a newspaper of national circulation.
+It takes effect fifteen (15) days after registration with the Office of the National Administrative Register (UP Law Center, Diliman, Quezon City) and after publication in any newspaper of national circulation.

 Analyze Cases Smarter, Faster